-Potentially feasible FMPs were identified based on responses to surveys, reviews of previous studies, FIF applications not selected for funding, and direct coordination with entities.
+Potentially feasible FMPs were identified based on survey responses, reviews of previous studies, FIF applications within the region, and direct coordination with entities.
 FMSs and FMPs are required to be developed in sufficient detail to be included in the Regional Flood Plan and recommended for state funding.
 In most cases, this includes having recent H&H modeling data to assess the project's impacts and an associated project cost to develop the benefit-cost ratio.
-The development and use of the technical information to evaluate potentially feasible actions are described in the following subsections.
+The development and use of technical information to evaluate potentially feasible actions are described in the following subsections.